colameo/JDL-Bridge/README.md

     options:
-     -puml                     Generate PlantUML for each JDL file -png                      Generate PNG for each JDL file -adoc                     Generate an AsciiDoc for each JDL file -f,--jdlfiles <file(s)>   JDL files or folders separated by a space with wildcards
+     -puml                     Generate PlantUML for each JDL file -png                      Generate UML diagrams in PNG for each JDL file -adoc                     Generate an AsciiDoc with PlantUML for each JDL -f,--jdlfiles <file(s)>   JDL files or folders separated by a space with wildcards